AirenSoft/OvenMediaEngine/.github/ISSUE_TEMPLATE/help.md

 - Operating system and version

-Please tell us the version information as well as Ubuntu 20.04.
+Please tell me the OS and version (e.g. Ubuntu 20.04)

 **SETUP INFORMATION AND LOGS**